duraki/notes/content/posts/bmwe34/tricks/e34_small_fixes.md

 ### Fixing and repairing Cigarette Lighter

-If the cigarette lighter no longer works, simply bend the two lugs at the rear-end of the socket **sligthly inwards**, with a **plastic rod** and it will work again.
+If the cigarette lighter no longer works, simply bend the two lugs at the rear-end of the socket **slightly  inwards**, with a **plastic rod** and it will work again.

 ### Fixing Cluster and Interior Lights